CopterExpress/rpg_svo/README.md

 You are very welcome to contribute to SVO by opening a pull request via Github.
 I try to follow the ROS C++ style guide http://wiki.ros.org/CppStyleGuide

+#### Updates
+This manual can be helpful to make the VO bunch alive http://www.pixhawk.com/dev/ros/visual_estimation?rev=1422953247

+FAST lib after compiling and making .so file needs to be replaced with another libfast.so taken from SVO2.0(there is ARM optimisation for FAST detector)